 Enrollment Management | University Admissions

 This innovative doctoral degree program brings together health related executives with diverse backgrounds, a resident faculty with advanced management knowledge and research findings, and a visiting faculty that provides up-to-date knowledge with relevant, real-world experience.
-This wealth of expertise, together in an environment designed to expand knowledge, provides today's health care professional with the right balance between theory and practice necessary to succeed in this ever changing world.
-The curriculum consists of two years of formal course work, which will be provided to students during on-campus sessions offered during intensive summer sessions and extended weekend sessions.
+This wealth of expertise, together in an environment designed to expand knowledge, provides today's healthcare professional with the right balance between theory and practice necessary to succeed in this ever-changing world.
+The curriculum consists of two years of formal coursework, which will be provided to students during an extended weekend on-campus session offered once each semester, in addition to web based instruction.
 The third year of the program will be devoted to individual, supervised doctoral project research.
 The purpose of the doctoral project is to give students an opportunity to work under the direction of a faculty member to conceive, implement, and analyze an applied research problem that generates new knowledge or adds a new perspective to existing knowledge.
-The DHA program has been uniquely designed to fill a gap in health administration education, which provides the participants with the cultural, humanistic, and professional background that the changing health care field demands.
+The DHA program has been uniquely designed to fill a gap in health administration education, which provides the participants with the cultural, humanistic, and professional background that the changing healthcare field demands.

 We regret that the current regulations prevent us from offering our high quality distance education programs to students in all states at this time.
 However, please know that we will be exploring mechanisms to address these restrictions and will post any updates on this site.

-Applicants are encouraged to contact the program directly.
-Contact Dr. James Zoller in the Department of Health Care Leadership and Management by email at email@example.com or by phone at (843) 792-3849.
+For program details, applicants are encouraged to contact the program directly.
+Contact Dr. James Zoller, Division Director, Department of Health Care Leadership and Management by email at email@example.com or by phone at (843) 792-3849.
+In addition, the DHA Student Services Coordinator is also available to assist you in the enrollment process.
+Feel free to contact Becca Barry, at firstname.lastname@example.org or (843) 792-5323 with any questions.

 |Start Term||Application Type||Available||Deadline|